MatthiasPortzel/ka-hearth/_posts/2018-11-22-what-is-csp.md

 slug: "csp"
 ---

 One of the most useful pieces of information you can have when trying to stretch the limits of Khan Academy's live-editor is knowledge of the Content Security Policy (CSP).
 The CSP defines what domains you can load certain types of data from on Khan Academy.
+For information about what CSP is, see [this post](/ka-hearth/posts/sandbox-post-requests) about making POST requests.

-It's returned as one of the headers (`content-security-policy`) from `https://www.kasandbox.org/computer-programming/exec/pjs`.
+The content security policy is returned as one of the headers (`content-security-policy`) from `https://www.kasandbox.org/computer-programming/exec/pjs`.
 Last I checked, the CSP for both the webpage and PJS environments is what's listed below:

 Data Type | CSP name | Valid values
 --- | --- | --- |